jliken/portfolio/src/content/projects/sdr.md

 The body tubes are constructed by continuous layup on an aluminium mandrel prtected by Mylar, with a good surface finish from peel ply.
 The coupler tubes are constructed by individual ply internal layups, compressed by a balloon.
 Post-processing involves sanding and priming.

-Extra tasks for this project have involved the production of technical documentation for UKRA team project support insurance, and community outreach, where I assisted a team of homeschooled children with their entry into the UKROC competition.
+Extra tasks for this project have involved the production of technical documentation for UKRA team project support insurance, and community outreach, where I assisted a team of children with their entry into the UKROC competition.

 Shredder is due to fly in August.
 Designing the airframe of a competition rocket and leading co-ordination between other sub-teams has significantly aided my professional development.
 Furthermore, in-house manufacture of fully composite airframes has never been done in endeavour before, so innovating on fabrication techniques has been a fantastic learning experience.